emerald-geomodelling/poltergust/README.md

 `--` removed).
 Note: You probably want to specify the same `scheduler-url` here as you did when running the Poltergust task runner.

+When a task is done, the task config file will be moved from

+`gs://mybucket/pipeline/mypipeline.config.yaml`

+to

+`gs://mybucket/pipeline/mypipeline.done.yaml`

 # Instantiating the task runner